 No more anxiousness in a new social group, but easily being a part of a social gathering.
 Not giving a fuck if you bore other people, even if you do.
-When people are attracted to your calm and deliberate demeanor.
 Not giving a rat’s ass about what others think about you.
+People will be attracted to your calm and deliberate demeanor.

 Just you doing you.

 Does this seem like you yet?
 Nope!
 Probably not.
 How can this be authentic if you start doing this?
 Faking it and still be your true self?
 Confidence needs to be an integral part of you.
-You don’t identify with being confident yet, so it does not come naturally, YET!
+You don’t identify with being confident.
+So it does not come naturally,....
+YET!
 As Millard Fuller said:

 “It’s easier to act your way into a new way of thinking than to think your way into a new way of acting.”

 Practice accepting yourself.
 Be okay with who you are now and future you!